Editor's note: This article was updated on August 6, 2018.

 What areas are more likely to have it?

-In the South, which is more prone to hot weather, ticks tend to stay under leaf litter and don’t come up higher to feed much, Aucott says -- “ticks don’t like to dry out.”
+In the Southern U.S., which is more prone to hot weather, ticks tend to stay under leaf litter and don’t come up higher to feed much, Aucott says -- “ticks don’t like to dry out.”
 This means Southern ticks don’t transmit Lyme as frequently because they don’t tend to feed on humans.

 “Ticks have a pretty long life cycle, lasting 2-3 years, and typically don’t move very far within their lifetime, so it takes a while to see large changes,” he says.